 From January I started reading Economist

 ,Scientific american and more news papers.
 That helped me in my reading comprehension skills and in understanding the sentence structures.
 Trust me on this, I read about 1000-1500 pages of the real published material.
 I am quite good at scientific passages, as Biology was my favorite subject and I kinda used to take interest while reading.
 I thought if I know about the subjects and if I take interest while reading, I will definitely score well in RC.
 Having thought that I started reading about US history, US political system, social science, psychology, Economy and geography.
 Youtube is a great source of knowledge, its videos helped me understand the US history and political system in depth.
 I also read articles about feminism and humanism.
 These were the subjects on which most of the reading comprehension topics are based.
-Side by side I started solving MGMAT advanced quant
+Side by side I started solving MGMAT advanced quant book.

 On gmatclub, in one debrief, I came to know about the PowerScore CR